rafecolton/docker-builder/docs/writing-a-bobfile.md

 # Building with Bob (Writing a Bobfile)

-The basic ingredients to a Bob-build are the `builder` executable and a `Bobfile` config file.
-This page assumes that you have already downloaded or built the `builder` executable.
+The basic ingredients to a Bob-build are the `docker-builder` executable and a `Bobfile` config file.
+This page assumes that you have already downloaded or built the `docker-builder` executable.
 If you have not, please check out the other docs referenced

 ## Writing a `Bobfile` Config